robertfroberg/final_project_robert_froberg/README.md

 This installs matplotlib, pandas, openpyxl, requests, and beautifulsoup4.

 Data Requirements:
-Place the following files in the data folder:
+Place the following file in the data folder:

 PC XML file

-MagicItemList.xlsx

-Monster stat block HTML files (a.txt through z.txt and animals.txt)

 Running the Project:
 From the project root:

 python main.py

-This executes the equivalent of:

-python src/tests.py aeric20.xml -m "Adult Blue Dragon" -n 1000 --visualize

-Running Directly from src:

-python tests.py aeric20.xml -m "Adult Blue Dragon" -n 1000 --visualize

 Output:
 Simulation summaries print in the console.